section-engineering-education/engineering-education/articles/implementing-public-key-cryptography-in-js/index.md

 - [SSL/TLS handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/)

 ### Conclusion
 Public key cryptography solves the key distribution problem but suffers the threat of man-in-the-middle attack.
-There are different solutions to solve it and among them is using pre-computed keys.
+There are different methods to solve it and among them is using pre-computed keys.
 The method is still in demand and is used by a lot of successful companies.

-In this article, we have covered an introduction to public-key cryptography, algorithms that use public-key cryptography, libraries to use to implement public-key cryptography in JavaScript, implementing public-key cryptography using `tweetnacl.js`, man-in-the-middle attack, using pre-computed keys, maintaining public keys, maintaining private keys, and platforms using public-key cryptography today.
+In this article, we have covered an introduction to public-key cryptography, algorithms that use public-key cryptography, libraries to use when implementing public-key cryptography in JavaScript, we implemented public-key cryptography using `tweetnacl.js`, we went over man-in-the-middle attack, a brief example using pre-computed keys, how we maintain public keys and private keys, and we mentioned platforms using public-key cryptography today.

 You can access the finalized code from [here](https://github.com/mwangiKibui/public-key-cryptography-in-js).

+Happy Coding!

 ### Resources
 - [Node.js](https://nodejs.org/en/)